wazum/sluggi/README.md

 ## Credits and Sponsors

+Made with love for the TYPO3 community by [Wolfgang Klinger](https://wolfgang-klinger.dev/).

 Many thanks to [plan2net GmbH](https://www.plan2.net/) for allowing me to work on the extension during my working hours and for great projects where this extension is already being used in real life.

 Special thanks to [TU München](https://www.tum.de/) and other German universities that sponsored my time at _plan2net GmbH_ to work on this extension (_applies to previous versions_).